 In November 2011 Massachusetts passed a Gaming Act to introduce casino gambling into the state and authorizing the Massachusetts Gaming Commission (MGC) to license 3 regional casinos and one slots parlor.
 For the details about this bill and the licensing timelines of the Massachusetts Gaming Commission, see our page Massachusetts Casino Bill 2011 page.

-There are two tribal casino resorts proposed for Massachusetts.
-The state licensing decision is expected in late 2014.
+There are two tribal casinos proposed for Massachusetts.

 The Mashpee Wampanoag Tribe hope to build a $500 million destination casino resort in Taunton, about 35 miles south of Boston.
 This will be a 146-acre complex with a 150,000 sq-ft casino, 3 hotels, an event center, and a family water park.